wolfaholic/wolfaholic/README.md

 - 🔭 I’m building my professional portfolio

-- 🌱 I’m currently learning ...React and reinforcing my knowledge of the fundamentals: CSS, HTML, and JSS.
+- 🌱 I’m currently learning ...Liquid and reinforcing my knowledge of the fundamentals: CSS, HTML, and JSS.
+I am interested in learning how to develop Emails using JS, CSS and HTML.

 - 👯 I’m interested in collaborating on open source projects